ergoplatform/ergodocs/docs/events/ergohack.md

 ### ERGOHACKFEST

 ERGOHACKFEST (or ERGOHACK IV) was a three-week-long event.
-To see all the final submissions, head to the [presentations drive](https://drive.google.com/drive/folders/12yBnyMjq0hdVhXGOlpp8X0bwcj_Wvbgh).
+To see all the Final Reports, head to the [presentations drive](https://drive.google.com/drive/folders/12yBnyMjq0hdVhXGOlpp8X0bwcj_Wvbgh).

 Below you'll find some additional links and more information for each project.